 Billions of people are talking online all over the globe.
-They’re punching keys on smartphones and laptops and chiming in about their thoughts and feeling about brands, products, experiences, organizations and people.
+They’re punching keys on smartphones and laptops, chiming in about their thoughts and feelings about brands, products, experiences, organizations, and people.

-These billions of voices contain important information to your brand or business.
+These billions of voices contain important information about your brand or business.

-Encoded in each stroke of the key, each piece of online dialog, is the DNA make up of how a person thinks or feels-- insight about their behaviors and actions that can’t be discovered without the right technology.
+Encoded in each piece of online dialog is the DNA make up of how a person thinks or feels-- insight about their behaviors and actions that can’t be discovered without the right tools.

-Text analytics is the resource growing in popularity that is uncovering the hidden meaning behind online text, and social listening tools are using text analysis to make sense of the online conversation and turn it into actionable insight.
+Text analytics is the solution growing in popularity that uncovers the hidden meaning behind online text.
+Social listening tools use text analysis to make sense of the online conversation and turn it into actionable insight.

 So, how does text analytics work?
-What enables it to learn and understand so much about consumer behavior?
-And how can we use platforms like social listening tools to measure the data that text analysis can find?
+What magic does it use to learn and understand so much about consumer behavior?
+And how can we use social listening tools (like ours) to measure the data that text analysis can find?